yacubus-bishcus/mantis/README.md

 3. stitch.sh
 * This merges the output files.
 * Takes inputs <"Output_FileName_Root*.root"> <merged_FileName.root>
-* This script asks if the user would like to cleanup the .log files

 4. PostAnalysis.cc
 * This allows for quick comparison of the On/Off chopper states of merged root files